 Milk contains calcium and calcium is a building material for bones, so the dairy industry has argued for years that we should consume milk.
 Yet science shows that increased consumption of high protein foods like milk and other animal-derived foods (coupled with consumption of less plant-derived foods) are associated with lower long-term bone health.
 Biology is complex beyond our comprehension.
 What matters most is not the presence of calcium in milk, but the wholistic effects of milk on the body.
 Likewise, what matters most with whole plant foods higher in fat is the not the presence of fat, but the way this nutrient is utilized by the body and the effects it produces, and research is increasingly showing these plant foods to be beneficial.

 Salt and sugar are in a different category.
-Adding extra salt and sugar (beyond what is naturally found in whole foods) is not essential to our diet.
+Adding extra salt and sugar out of their natural context is not essential to our diet.
 There is no scientifically convincing evidence to suggest, however, that low amounts of these ingredients within the context of a whole food plant-based diet have any statistically significant adverse health effects, which is important because we believe that people should be free to eat food with flavors they enjoy.
 We will not change the world around the idea of plant-based nutrition if we tell people they must give up the food they love for food that tastes bland.

 This statement was reviewed and approved by our science advisor, Dr. T. Colin Campbell.

-Disclaimer: The information shared by PlantPure Communities (PPC) is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Disclaimer: The nutritional information shared by PlantPure Communities (PPC) is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you are on medication and are changing to a whole food, plant-based diet, you should discuss with your health care provider the changes that you are making in your diet and how these changes may require an adjustment in medication dosage.
 It is important that you work with your doctor to monitor your condition and medication dosage during your change of dietary practices, especially if you are taking blood pressure and/or diabetes medications.